 Nok Air flies out of Don Mueang Airport (DMK) with flights departing 7:20am, 11:05am, 12:55 pm, and 5:30 pm.
 Flight prices can cost a low as 1500 baht to 3000+ baht for one way flights.

 Although I lived in Lampang as a resident, not as a tourist, I have seen a decent amount of accommodations.
-I can’t recommend one personally, but I wanted to provide a list of ones that appear to be decent.
+I didn’t want to create this guide to Lampang without providing accommodation recommendations.
+Now, I can’t recommend one personally, but after a year and a half, I have heard, seen, and read reviews on the following locations.

 For the Budget Backpacker: